Women in Chad: Laws, Policy, and Advocacy

-On March 14, 2015, the President of Chad launched a campaign to end child marriage by outlawing the forceful marriage of minors under the age of 18, making such a marriage punishable by 5–10 years in prison along with major fines.
-This decree has not completely ended child marriages, but it is a positive indication of the country's commitment to reduce harm against women and girls.
+On March 14, 2015, the President of Chad launched a campaign to end child marriage by outlawing the forceful marriage of minors under the age of 18, making such a marriage punishable by 5–10 years in prison, along with major fines.
+This decree has not completely ended child marriage, but it is a positive indication of the country's commitment to reduce harm against women and girls.

 SENAFET

 SENAFET stands for the Semaine Nationale des Femmes Tchadienne or in English, National Chadian Women's week.
 The theme of the 2022 SENAFET is “l’autonomisation de la femme tchadienne passe par son implication dans la vie politique, économique et sociale du pays,” which translates to “Giving the Chadian woman autonomy through her involvement in political, economic, and societal life in Chad."